worktheclock/replit.github.io/tutorials/27-build-tictactoe-with-websockets-kaboom.md

 To keep the calculations for the UI layout simpler, we'll use a fixed size for the screen.
 That's where the 2 constants for the screen width and height come in.

-Then we use the Kaboom [`add`](https://kaboomjs.com/#add) function to display the prompt "What's your name?" on the screen, using the  [`text`](https://kaboomjs.com/#text) component.
-We choose a position halfway across the screen, `SCREEN_WIDTH / 2`, and about a third of the way down the screen, `SCREE_HEIGHT / 3`.
+We use the Kaboom [`add`](https://kaboomjs.com/#add) function to display the prompt "What's your name?" on the screen, using the  [`text`](https://kaboomjs.com/#text) component.
+We choose a position halfway across the screen, `SCREEN_WIDTH / 2`, and about a third of the way down the screen, `SCREEN_HEIGHT / 3`.
 We add the [`origin`](https://kaboomjs.com/#origin) component, set to `center`, to indicate that the positions we set must be in the center of the text field.

-Then we add another object, with an empty `""` text component.
-This will display the character the player types in.
+Then we add another object with an empty `""` text component.
+This will display the characters the player types in.
 We position it exactly halfway down and across the screen.
-We also hold a reference to the object in the constant `nameField`
+We also hold a reference to the object in the constant `nameField`.

-To get the user keyboard input, we use the Kaboom function [`charInput`](https://kaboomjs.com/#charInput).
+To get the user's keyboard input, we use the Kaboom function [`charInput`](https://kaboomjs.com/#charInput).
 This function calls an event handler each time a key on the keyboard is pressed.
 We take that character and append it to the text in the `nameField` object.
 Now, when a player presses a key to enter their name, it will show up on the screen.

-Finally, we use the Kaboom function [`keyRelease`](https://kaboomjs.com/#keyRelease) to listen when the player pushed the `enter` key.
+Finally, we use the Kaboom function [`keyRelease`](https://kaboomjs.com/#keyRelease) to listen for when the player pushes the `enter` key.
 We'll take that as meaning they have finished entering their name and want to start the game.
-In the handler, we use the Kaboom [`go`](https://kaboomjs.com/#go) to redirect to the main scene of the game.
+In the handler, we use the Kaboom [`go`](https://kaboomjs.com/#go) function to redirect to the main scene of the game.

 ## Setting Kaboom parameters

-We've created a new starting scene, and we want to have a fixed size for the game window.
-We need to update the Kaboom settings so that the game play environment reflects those choices.
+We've created a new starting scene, and we have a fixed size for the game window.
+Now we need to update the Kaboom settings so that the game play environment reflects those choices.

-To set up the game play environment, click the dropdown next to the Kaboom menu.
+Click the dropdown next to the Kaboom menu.
 Set the "Start Scene" to "StartGame".
 Uncheck "Full Screen", and set the Width to 1000 and Height to 600.
 Set the scale to "1".
 Then choose dark blue or black as the "Clear Color".

 ![Kaboom setup](/images/tutorials/27-tictactoe-kaboom/kaboomSettings.gif)

 ## Adding the game board

 Now we can add the UI elements for the game itself.
-Open the "main" scene in your Kaboom repl, and add the following code to draw the tic-tac-toe board.
+Open the "main" scene in your Kaboom repl, and add the following code to draw the tic-tac-toe board:

 ```js
         // Board